Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: Ongoing and Future Work

-To conclude this article, we detail how to extend the observations made in this section and, more broadly, in this article to two research directions for future work.
+To conclude this article, we detail how to extend the observations made in the previous section and, more broadly, in this article, to two research directions for future work.

-\subsection{The $8$-Pentachoron Census}
+\subsection{The 8-Pentachoron Census}

-Classically, generating a census (of any type) with $n$ simplicies has been broken up into two stages: All possible dual graphs with $n$ nodes are enumerated, then, for each graph, all possible facet gluings are tested, retaining those corresponding to a valid triangulation.

-Since we are identifying pairs of four vertices, and restricting to the orientable case, there are $4!/2=12$ possible permutations for a given identification.
-As we require an even number of pentachora, write $n=2k$ for the number of nodes or simplices under consideration.
-Then there are, a priori, $12^{2k}=144^k$ possible gluings to consider for a given graph.
-For 2, 4, and 6 pentachora there are respectively $3$, $26$, and $638$ such graphs, and hence there are $432$, $539\,136$, and $1\,905\,057\,792$ possible gluings in total to check -- leading to $8$, $784$, and $440\,495$ valid 4-manifold triangulations, respectively.
+Generating a census (of any type) with $n$ simplicies consists of two stages: First, enumerate all possible dual graphs with $n$ nodes; then, for each graph, test all possible $5n/2$ facet gluings and retain those that yield valid triangulations.
+For 2, 4, and 6 pentachora there are $3$, $26$, and $638$ such graphs, leading to $8$, $784$, and $440\,495$ valid 4-manifold triangulations, respectively.

-We can see that only a very small fraction of gluings give rise to a triangulation of a 4-manifold, implying that various optimisations are possible (and needed) to build the census even only up to $6$ pentachora (cf.\ \cite{burton-efficientEnumeration,burtonNonOrientableCensusUnionFind,burtonPettersson-enumerating3} for an overview of such optimisations in the $3$-dimensional setting).
-In the case of 8 pentachora however, existing optimisations are no longer sufficient.
+We can deduce from this that only a very small fraction of possible gluings give rise to a triangulation of a 4-manifold, implying that various optimisations are possible (and needed) to build the census even only up to $6$ pentachora (cf.\ \cite{burton-efficientEnumeration,burtonNonOrientableCensusUnionFind,burtonPettersson-enumerating3} for an overview of such optimisations in the $3$-dimensional setting).
+In the case of 8 pentachora however, existing optimisations appear to no longer be sufficient.
 Consequently, entirely new algorithms are in development to complete this next step of the $4$-dimensional census.
 A completed $8$-pentachoron census will come with new challenges for classifying their PL-types.
 Undoubtedly, more interesting pathological triangulations will emerge and in greater numbers.
 This is work in progress.